bparanj/crystal/electronics/zettel/diode.md

    A transistor is an active component because it requires an external power source to amplify electrical signals, allowing it to act as a switch or amplifier in a circuit.

-2. **How does a transistor function?**
-   How does a transistor work as an active component?
+2. How does a transistor work as an active component?

    A transistor is a three-terminal device (base, collector, emitter) that can switch or amplify signals.
 By applying a small current to the base, the transistor allows a much larger current to flow between the collector and emitter, thus controlling the overall current in the circuit.